 Introduction

 "What's the vacancy rate?"
-That's often the first question an appraiser will ask about a particular market.
-The answer, of course, is expected to communicate the health of that market; such is the power of the vacancy rate, when viewed in a historical context.
-A high vacancy rate is bad; a low vacancy rate is good (if you are an owner/investor in real estate), all things equal.
+That's often the first question a market analyst will ask about a particular market.
+The answer, of course, is expected to communicate the health of that market.
+Such is the power of the vacancy rate.
+To market analysts, a high vacancy rate is often considered bad; a low vacancy rate is often considered good.
 High and low, however, are relative terms and must be put into context.
+The context for a market vacancy rate is the equilibrium vacancy rate.

 Vacant real estate space has often been viewed as a negative market characteristic.
-In fact, much of the market operates with the goal of eliminating vacant space, thereby matching demand perfectly with available supply.
+In fact, much of the market operates with the goal of eliminating vacant space, thereby matching demand with available supply.
 From the landlords' perspective, this may be a desirable goal.
-From the market's (and prospective tenant's) perspective, however, zero vacancy is a highly negative condition that prevents satisfying both tenant relocation and new demand.
-Given these underlying requirements, the question arises as to how much vacant space is needed in a balanced, efficient market?
+From the market's (and prospective tenant's) perspective, however, zero vacancy is a negative condition that prevents satisfying both tenant relocation and new demand.
+Given these underlying conditions , the question arises as to how much vacant space is needed in a balanced, efficient market?

 Since disequilibrium is manifested by rising or falling rents, it stands to reason that a balanced, efficient market should be characterized by stable rents.
-The equilibrium vacancy rate is that rate which produces no upward or downward pressure on rents.
-Therefore, comparing a market’s actual vacancy rate with its particular equilibrium vacancy rate can provide an indication of future rent movements.
-The context for a market vacancy rate is the equilibrium vacancy rate.
+Equilibrium is therefore characterized by stable rents.
+Since vacancy is recognized as the greates influence on rental rates, it follows that an equilibrium vacancy rate is that rate which produces no upward or downward pressure on rents.
+Comparing a market’s actual vacancy rate with its equilibrium vacancy rate can provide insights into a market's current condition as well as an indication of future rent movements.

 The purpose of this paper is to: 1) explore the concept of market equilibrium by tracing its evolution; 2) present a new definition for market equilibrium and equilibrium vacancy rate; and, 3) offer possible applications of the new approach to market equilibrium.